 NOAA Diving Center Instructors provide ad hoc instruction to divers in the field as needed.
 Past training has included tethered communications, introduction to hyperbaric stretchers, and diving refreshers.
 NOAA Unit Diving Supervisors should contact the NOAA Diving Center to discuss any particular needs.

 In addition, a select group of Unit Diving Supervisors and advanced divers have received instruction from the NOAA Diving Center to provide training to currently certified divers who are not yet familiar with diving procedures at NOAA.
-Completion of this field training with a NOAA Diving Trainer allows the candidate to become a NOAA Diver.
+Completion of this field evaluation with a NOAA Diving Trainer allows the candidate to become a NOAA Diver.

 This particular type of training is arranged through the diver’s Unit Diving Supervisor.